-The driver that was behind the wheel of a Walmart truck when it struck a limo in which comedian Tracy Morgan was a passenger entered a not guilty plea in Middlesex County, NJ, on February 1, 2016.
+The driver that was behind the wheel of a Walmart truck when it struck a limo in which comedian Tracy Morgan was a passenger entered a not guilty plea in Middlesex County, New Jersey, on February 1, 2016.

 The man was indicted by a grand jury in December 2015 and charged with eight counts of aggravated assault, first degree aggravated manslaughter and vehicular homicide as a result of the June 2014 crash on the New Jersey Turnpike.